 Interest on borrowings to buy shares that pay dividends

 Internet access costs incurred for share trading

-Newspapers and journals that provide information to manage share portfolio
+Newspapers and journals that provide information to manage a share portfolio

-Travel expenses to consult stockbroker or attend company annual general meeting
+Travel expenses to consult with a stockbroker or attend a company annual general meeting

 Common Tax Deductions for Australian Property Owners